mrizkyrn/tourist-attraction-api/docs/tourist-attraction.md

 }
 ```

-## Get Tourist Attraction by ID
+## Get Tourist Attraction Details by ID

-Get an details of a tourist attraction by ID.
+Get details of a tourist attraction by ID.

 ### Request